 - The candidate must have documented research experience in algebraic geometry.
 Work related to homological algebra in algebraic geometry or to enumerative geometry is an advantage.

 - Good oral and written communication skills in English are required.

 The successful applicant should be highly motivated, have the capability to work independently as well as in collaboration with members of the research group, and have good communication skills.

 - salary NOK 526 000 – 608 200 per annum depending on qualifications in position as Postdoctoral Research Fellow (position code 1352)

 - attractive welfare benefits and a generous pension agreement, in addition to Oslo’s family-friendly environment with its rich opportunities for culture and outdoor activities

 The application must include

-- Research statement: achievements and directions of interests
+- Research statement describing past work and future research directions of interest

-- Copies of educational certificates, transcript of records
+- Copies of educational certificates, transcript of academic records